Time for a reboot!

 1. Front-end capture

 Any meaningful document process outsourcing effort is going to be driven by converting documents to data from the process outset.
-However these documents arrive, whether physically or digitally (PDF attachments or Tiff faxes) is immaterial...either way they need to get sucked into an advanced OCR process.
-This means, no template based approach since that will just get tripped up as soon as a vendor shifts their document format around.
-Rather, initiate with a layout and learning based recognition model and extract all relevant details off of the document.
+However, these documents arrive, whether physically or digitally (PDF attachments or Tiff faxes) immaterial...either way they need to get sucked into an advanced OCR process.
+This means no template-based approach since that will just get tripped up as soon as a vendor shifts their document format around.
+Rather, initiate with a layout and learning-based recognition model and extract all relevant details off of the document.
 In the event, you can’t pull what you need from the document, boom, it needs to kick to an exception queue for human intervention since requisite data to process is unavailable.

 2. Exception handling

-All of these are impactful components to a successful document process outsourcing campaign, but the bedrock element to DPO is the connection of cloud based technologies overlaid by efficient and affordable human processing.
+All of these are impactful components of a successful document process outsourcing campaign, but the bedrock element of DPO is the connection of cloud-based technologies overlaid by efficient and affordable human processing.
 The key nuance of DPO is that it empowers organizations who have not had the financial wherewithal to invest in automation technologies to do so by leveraging a SaaS infrastructure and transactional pricing model.

 Schedule a free demo with us to explore how our CloudX document processing automation software can accelerate your accounts payable processes and add efficiencies to your business!